 Shift Cable Replacement

-Replacement involved disconnecting both ends of the shift cable and unbolting or detaching any attaching clips, pulling the firewall grommet if there is one, then, removing the cable.
+The replacement procedure involves disconnecting both ends of the shift cable and unbolting or detaching any attaching clips, pulling the firewall grommet if there is one, then, removing the cable.
+Installation of the new shift cable is the reverse.

 In most cases, there are panels either on the center console or on the column and under the dash that needs to be removed.
 Often, things in the engine compartment need to be moved out of the way to access the transmission lever.